Le-Gris/h-arc/README.md

 ## Processing Kaggle Submission

 Follow these steps to process a Kaggle submission file.
 This will faciliate downstream human-machine comparisons.
+Here we use the "Claude-3.5 (Baseline)" approach from the [ARC Prize leaderboard](https://arcprize.org/leaderboard) as an example.

 1. Create the necessary directories: